-- No general anesthesia – The procedure is performed with only local anesthesia and mild sedation, eliminating the side effects and risks of general anesthesia.
+No general anesthesia: The procedure is performed primarily with local anesthesia and mild sedation, eliminating the side effects and risks of general anesthesia and intubation.

-- Highly targeted treatment – Gamma Knife radiosurgery affects only the diseased areas of the brain, sparing unnecessary radiation of adjacent, normal brain tissue.
+Highly targeted treatment: Gamma Knife radiosurgery affects only the diseased areas of the brain, sparing unnecessary radiation of nearby, normal brain tissue.

-- One-day treatment – Gamma Knife radiosurgery is a one-day treatment compared to other treatments that must be repeated several times.
-It can be repeated if necessary.
+Expedited treatment: Gamma Knife radiosurgery is a one-day treatment compared to other treatments that must be repeated several times, though can be repeated if necessary.

-- Cost effective – Gamma Knife radiosurgery is much less expensive than traditional brain surgery.
+Cost-effective: Gamma Knife radiosurgery reduces costs associated with traditional brain surgery and post-operative hospitalization.
 Patients are usually able to leave the hospital within a day and resume normal activities immediately.
 Post-surgical disability and convalescent cost are nonexistent.

-- Patient- friendly – Since the Gamma Knife is minimally invasive, patients experience virtually no discomfort.
-Most patients are treated on an outpatient basis.
+Patient-friendly: Because Gamma Knife is minimally invasive, patients experience virtually no discomfort.
+Patients are treated on an outpatient basis.

-- Excellent success rate – After two decades of research, no other neurosurgical tool has shown results as impressive as the Gamma Knife.
+Excellent success rate: After two decades of research, no other neurosurgical tool has shown such consistently positive results as the Gamma Knife.
 After treatment, most brain tumors disappear or stop growing over time.
-Usually, after one year, 40 percent of AVMs are cured, increasing to 80 percent two years after treatment.
-More than 150,000 patients have had Gamma Knife radiosurgery.
-The Gamma Knife’s many benefits often make it a treatment of choice.
+After one year, 40 percent of arteriovenous malformations (AVMs) are cured, increasing to 80 percent two years after treatment.
+More than 1.1 million patients have had Gamma Knife radiosurgery since its introduction in 1968.